A sub-Riemannian model of neural states in the primary motor cortex: A kinematic model of neural states

 where $e$ are the canonical coordinates of $\hat{\eta}_1$ around $\hat{\eta}_0$, as defined in Definition \ref{expcoord_def}. \end{proposition}

 The commutation relations \eqref{Hei}, characterize the Heisenberg Lie algebra.
-Precisely the variables $t,v, a,$ the space can be identified with the elements of the Heisenberg group $H^1$, while the variable $\theta$ belongs to the group $S^1$.
-Consequently the whole manifold $M_1$ coincides with $H^1\times S^1$.
-This allows to estimate separately the distance restricted to $H^1$ and the component $\theta$ in $S^1$.
+Precisely the variables $t,v, a,$ the space can be identified with the elements of the Heisenberg group $H^1$, while the variable $\theta$ belongs to the group $S_\theta^{1}$.
+Consequently the whole manifold $M_1$ coincides with $H^1\times S_\theta^{1}$.
+This allows to estimate separately the distance restricted to $H^1$ and the component $\theta$ in $S_\theta^{1}$.
 The exponential map in the Heisenberg group is a global diffeomorphism, so that the distance can be defined globally with the same expression.
-This is not the case for $S^1$: in this set formula \eqref{distanza_exp_6D}, only provides a local estimate, but of course the angle is periodic, hence we will replace $e_2$ by which has the same behavior in $0$, but the required global periodicity.
+This is not the case for $S_\theta^{1}$: in this set formula \eqref{distanza_exp_6D}, only provides a local estimate, but of course the angle is periodic, hence we will replace $e_2$ by

+which has the same behavior in $0$, but the required global periodicity.
 The distance can now be estimated by